Here are some of the other attractions we recommend within a short drive of our glass bottom boat.

 In season (April – July) the magnificent whalesharks arrive at Ningaloo.
 Sighted daily using spotter planes, the largest fish in the ocean have been recorded to be as large as 12m at Ningaloo.
 There are several whaleshark operators in the Exmouth area that can look after you very well.
 While coming on a whaleshark tour can take a good chunk of your travelling budget, the thrills of snorkelling with whalesharks truly are unforgettable and for many they top the “Bucket List”.

 Vlaming Head Lighthouse

 Located about 20km north from where we run our glass bottom boat tours at Tantabiddi, the Vlamingh Head Lighthouse overlooks Lighthouse Bay and has the distinction of being one of the few places in Australia where you can watch the sun rise and set over water.
 The Lighthouse was built in 1912 and stands on the northernmost tip of the Cape Range.

 Yardie Creek Gorge

-Located at the end of the bitumen road in Cape Range NP and only about 50km south from where we run our glass bottom boat tours lies the “gem of the Cape Range National Park” – the mysterious Yardie Creek Gorge.
-The Yardie Creek Gorge can be accessed on foot (along the approx. 1.5km walking trail), and on water (Yardie Creek boat tour operated by the Department of Conservation).
-Both experiences are fantastic with the latter one offering a fascinating commentary from DEC staff onboard the vessel.
-Rare Black Footed Rock Wallabies can be sighted here along with a multitude of bird life!
-Another must see! : )
+Located at the end of the bitumen road in Cape Range NP and only about 50km south from where we run our glass bottom boat tours lies Yardie Creek Gorge.
+Yardie Creek Gorge can be accessed on foot (along the approx. 1.5km walking trail), and on water (Yardie Creek boat tours).
+Both experiences are fantastic with the latter one offering a fascinating commentary from crew onboard the vessel.
+Rare Black Footed Rock Wallabies can be sighted here along with a multitude of bird life.
+Another must see.